mark-me/discogs_dashboard/thoughts_on_discogs.md

 Artist will sort according to related releases.
 The relative more collection items there are in a 'block' (subgraph), the more 'representative' artists are shown.
 If the user selects a representative performer, the community of which the performer is part of is displayed.
 The corresponding releases will be shown (filtering on in collection or not)

 Is representative authorative?
 Artists having been involved of the most releases, not matter the role are the most representative.
+Number of edges